 Most who believe that adults have rights which children do not have make the cut between liberty and welfare rights.
 Feinberg distinguishes between rights that belong only to adults (A-rights), rights that are common to both adults and children (A-C-rights), and rights that children alone possess (C-rights) (Feinberg 1980).
 Thus a common position is that the A-rights include, centrally, the liberty rights, and that the A-C-rights include, centrally, the welfare rights.
 To repeat, liberty rights are rights of choice (how and whether to vote, what to say publicly, whether to practise a religion and which one, which if any association to join, and so on) whereas welfare rights protect important interests (such as health, bodily integrity, and privacy).

-These C-rights can be termed ‘protection’ rights since, in general, they seek to provide protection for children.
+Most of these C-rights can be termed ‘protection’ rights since, they seek to provide protection for children.
 Further they do so because the state or condition of childhood calls forth and requires this protection.
-We should be careful to distinguish protection from welfare rights.
+We should be careful to distinguish protection from provision or welfare rights.
 Children, along with adults, have welfare rights but the content of these will differ between children and adults.
-It will do so because of the particular form that children's needs and circumstances take.
+It will do so because of the particular form that children’s needs and circumstances take.
 Thus grant that both children and adults have a welfare right to health care.
 In the case of children but not that of adults paediatric care and treatment is appropriate.
 But that fact is no different in its significance from the fact that amongst different adults the proper form of health care should vary in line with their various disabilities, diseases, and circumstances.

 The second sub-class of C-rights are those which Feinberg characterises as ‘rights-in-trust’ and which he thinks can be resumed under the single title of a ‘right to an open future’.
 These are the rights given to the child in the person of the adult she will become.
 They are the rights whose protection ensures that, as an adult, she will be in a position to exercise her A- and A-C-rights to the maximal or at least to a very significant degree.
 They keep her future open.
 Such rights impose limits on the rights of parents, and also impose duties on the part of the state to protect these rights.

-Second, there is the question of how open a child's future should be.
-Some interpret the demand for an education for an ‘open future’ as requiring individuals to acquire ‘to the greatest possible extent’ the capacity to choose between ‘the widest possible variety of ways of life’ (Arneson and Shapiro1996, 388).
+Second, there is the question of how open a child’s future should be.
+Some interpret the demand for an education for an ‘open future’ as requiring individuals to acquire ‘to the greatest possible extent’ the capacity to choose between ‘the widest possible variety of ways of life’ (Arneson and Shapiro 1996, 388).
 They have pointed out several objections to such a ‘maximising’ interpretation.
 It may not be possible to quantify in a determinate fashion the number of options open to a future adult.
 Furthermore some fulfilling life choices are only available at the expense of denying the child a number of otherwise possible choices.
 For instance, a child intensively trained to realise his considerable innate musical abilities may be unable to pursue careers that would have been open to him in the absence of such a dedicated education.
 The following further criticisms can be added.
 Requiring that a child be brought up to be able eventually to choose between as many options as possible may impose unreasonable burdens on parents.
 It also seems implausible to think that a child suffers if she is denied one or even several possible insignificant further options beyond some threshold number of choices.
 Is it really harmful to a child that she does not learn to play all of the orchestral instruments and is thereby denied the opportunity to pursue a solo career in those she does not?
 Finally some future options are surely morally base or in some other respect without value (Mills 2003).

 Feinberg does sometimes talk only of the harms of closing off significant life choices.
 Yet he does also on occasion employ the language of maximisation. ‘[Education] should send [the child] out into the adult world with as many open opportunities as possible, thus maximising his chances for self-fulfillment’.
 (1980, 135; see also 151).
 However it seems much more plausible to suggest that a child should have enough autonomy to be able to make reasonable life choices.
 The preconditions of autonomy are both internal (a capacity to think for oneself, to acquire and appreciate relevant information, and a volitional ability to act independently) and external (the provision of a range of feasible and valuable options).
 In respect of both conditions it is perfectly possible to have a good sense of what counts as adequate autonomy, even if there is no clear bright line marking the point of sufficiency.